ac524/anthonyteaches/guides/Git-Workflow.md

 ### Branch Pathing / Task Type Indication

-In addition to a branch name, you can help indicate the scope of your task, by prefixing the branch name with one of the task types below with a `/` seperator.
+In addition to a branch name, you can help indicate the scope of your task, by prefixing the branch name with one of the task types below, using a `/` as a seperator.

-The example below takes the `homepage-html` branch and places it under the `mockup` task type to indicate it's task for review and testing.
+The example below takes the `homepage-html` branch and places it under the `mockup` task type to indicate it's task for design instead of direct integration.
 ```
 git checkout -b mockup/homepage-html
 ```